yallport/sdc-EOgmaNeo/README.md

 OgmaNeo is online (real-time) learning software.
 The OgmaNeo library contains implementations of Online Predictive Hierarchies.

+If you have a machine learning problem that has to do with data changing over time, and the traditional approaches to machine learning don't work, check out OgmaNeo!

 <a name="fm"/>

 ### Feynman Machine ###

-The Feynman Machine is a hierarchical sequence prediction algorithm that functions on the basis of coupled dynamical systems.
-Documentation here, ["Feynman Machine: The Universal Dynamical Systems Computer"](https://arxiv.org/abs/1609.03971).
+The Feynman Machine is a brain-inspired sequence prediction algorithm AI architecture for machine learning.
+It is a network of intercommunicating nonlinear dynamical systems, and each system can adapt to predict its future inputs.

+Read the paper, "Feynman Machine: The Universal Dynamical Systems Computer" [here!](https://arxiv.org/abs/1609.03971)